yanghengtang/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-MediConnect detects that the patient list is empty.

-  Use case ends.
-* 1b.
 MediConnect detects that the given index is invalid.
-    * 1b1.
+    * 1a1.
 MediConnect shows an error message.
-    * 1b2.
+    * 1a2.
 MediConnect requests for the correct input.

       Use case resumes at step 1.